Concordium/concordium-node-sdk-js/packages/ccd-js-gen/README.md

 #### type `<ContractName>Parameter`

 Type representing the parameter for when instantiating a smart contract.
-The type is name `<ContractName>Parameter` where `<ContractName>` is the smart contract name in Pascal case.
+The type is named `<ContractName>Parameter` where `<ContractName>` is the smart contract name in Pascal case.

 _This is only generated when the schema contains init-function parameter type._